Wiki ransomware removal instructions

 |Symptoms||Cannot open files stored on your computer, previously functional files now have a different extension (for example, my.docx.locked).
 A ransom demand message is displayed on your desktop.
 Cyber criminals demand payment of a ransom (usually in bitcoins) to unlock your files.|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate Wiki virus our malware researchers recommend scanning your computer with Spyhunter.

-Suspicious and irrelevant emails should not be opened, especially such received from unknown senders (addresses).
-Attachments found in this type of mail must never be executed, run or otherwise opened - as that will cause the infection (trigger download/installation of malware).
-It is highly recommended to only use official and verified download sources.
-Installed software should be kept updated using functions/tools provided by the legitimate developers.
-Programs should also be activated using genuine means, as opposed to illegal "cracking" tools.
-Users are strongly advised to have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
-Such software is to be used for regular system scans and removal of detected threats.
+Suspicious and irrelevant emails should not be opened, especially if received from unknown senders/addresses.
+Attachments found in this type of email should never be executed, run, or otherwise opened, as that will cause infection (trigger download/installation of malware).
+Use only official and verified download sources.
+Installed software should be kept updated using tool/functions provided by legitimate developers.
+Programs should also be activated properly without the use of illegal "cracking" tools.
+Have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
+This software can perform regular system scans and remove detected threats.
 If your computer is already infected with Wiki, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 All your files have been encrypted!